AxonIQ/reference-guide/1.3-infrastructure-components/event-processing.md

 #### Sagas

 Sagas are configured using the `SagaConfigurer` class.
-It provides convenient methods for configuring saga repository, saga manager and saga store.
+It provides convenient methods for configuring a saga repository, a saga manager and a saga store.

 Let's configure custom saga repository, saga manager and saga store: